bartosjiri/multisig-signer-incentives/README.md

 ![Repository header image](/assets/repo-header.png)

----

-🚧 The research is currently ongoing, and the data in the repository are subject to change. 🚧

----

 ## Introduction

 DAOs and other collaborative projects frequently utilize multisignature wallets to manage shared assets.
 Aiming for decentralization and safety, the adoption of multiple signers is a good practice to enhance decentralization by distributing responsibility and minimizing the risk of a single point of failure.
 Acknowledging the time and effort invested through the signer role, it is reasonable to also set up a signer incentive system.